Curriculum & Faculty Overviews

 A 21st Century Curriculum

 Success in the 21st Century requires knowing about learning and how it works.
 We place great importance on teaching and learning and have devoted a great deal of time to planning new and challenging programmes of study in response to the government’s more rigorous National Curriculum.
-We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our “Mindfulness”/restorative approaches and form time programme.
+We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our restorative approaches and Form Time programme.

 In the Upper School (Years 9, 10 and 11), all students continue with the essential core curriculum of English, Maths and Science; most students will also continue to study at least one other ‘English Baccalaureate’ subject but they are also able to select freely from a wide range of options.